spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ![](https://lh4.googleusercontent.com/DAbsLUKrZJfbbltKK52CIMtJ9\_GilBjAMxIp9spuKz6b6H0Gwhr-Q63rQxFiPvoCqToNcwaIDKty1CmkRBezI2e2mkri27QkY9PbL135YxQznBS6Ur\_iQiOJEMSoMxoXkyAMRsjH=s0)

-{% hint style="info" %}
+!!! info
     You can only delete an integration if it is not being used by any stacks, so you may have to detach the integration from any stacks it is attached to first.
-{% endhint %}

 #### Deleting the Enterprise Application